TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          Removes "bad" HTML code based on a pattern that filters away HTML that is considered dangerous for XSS bugs.

+         **Note:** The removal, which removeBadHTML does, is not 100% complete.
+         You cannot rely on the processing to remove **all** potentially bad tags.

 .. _stdwrap-crophtml: